 Raw marrow bones or elk antlers can go a long way in keeping plaque from forming on teeth.
 Only give these to your Kooiker under close supervision.
 It can also be immensely beneficial to your Kooiker's teeth and gums to brush daily with a toothpaste made for dogs.
 Make sure that your Kooiker loves the flavor of the toothpaste.
 They come in all kinds of flavors, including vanilla mint, peanut butter, and poultry.
 Either a toothbrush made for dogs or a small child's toothbrush works well.
 Begin introducing teeth brushing by allowing the dog to put the toothpaste covered toothbrush in his mouth.
 Do not brush.
 Just allow him to enjoy the toothpaste while getting used to having a foreign object in his mouth.
 As the days/weeks go by and he acclimates, begin moving the bristles on his molars.
 Only do what he will allow while slowly challenging his comfort level.
 The goal is to keep teeth brushing fun!
 You want his cooperation in this task.
 As time goes on, try reaching other parts of his mouth where you may need to lift his lips or place a hand on the side of his head/face.

-Kooikers should be trained using positive reinforcement.
+Kooikers should be trained exclusively using reward-based methods.
 They are very sensitive to the sound of the human voice and should not be subjected to yelling or other noises as forms of punishment.
 When training your Kooiker, the goal should be to create a partner who wants to work WITH you.
 Rewards may vary depending on what motivates your dog -- specific types of food, store bought treats, vegetables, meats, cheeses, playtime, ear scratches, throwing a ball or other toy, tug time, etc. Begin training your Kooiker in basic obedience and boundaries as soon as you get your puppy!
 This helps you to bond with your puppy.
 Once you puppy knows what you expect from him, he then can have the satisfaction of performing the right behaviors and meeting those expectations.

 Before twelve weeks (three months) of age: